 New PhD opportunities in the Modelling, Evidence and Policy research group.

 Are you interested in undertaking a PhD project within the MEP research group?
 If so, now is a great time to consider applying!
-We are currently advertising a wide range of funded projects through our Natural Environment Research Council (NERC) Doctoral Training Partnerships (One Planet and IAPETUS2), through the Institute for Agri-Food Research and Innovation, a partnership between Newcastle University and Fera Science Ltd, and also through the new BBSRC DTP3 with Liverpool University.
+We are currently advertising a wide range of funded projects through our Natural Environment Research Council (NERC) Doctoral Training Partnerships (One Planet and IAPETUS2).
 In joining the MEP group, you will work alongside our existing PhD students, who are studying topics as diverse as understanding emerging bee diseases, the impact of roads on rainforests, and technologies for monitoring tree health.
-The group has a very active researcher community, including seminars, journal club, morning coffee and weekly group research meetings, and has strong links to industry and end-user stakeholders who help to inform and apply our research.
+The group has a very active researcher community, including seminars, journal club, coffee times and weekly group research meetings, and has strong links to policy, industry and end-user stakeholders who help to inform and apply our research.
 Many of the projects below are CASE studentships, meaning you would have the opportunity to work alongside stakeholder partners, including undertaking a placement.
 More information on research within the group can be found on the MEP website: https://www.ncl.ac.uk/nes/research/biology/modelling-evidence-policy/#ourresearch

-Most of these projects form part of NERC / BBSRC DTPs.
-These training partnerships provide the opportunity to be part of a wider cohort of like-minded researchers across a number of institutions, as well as a delivering a dedicated training programme.
+The NERC DTPs are training partnerships which provide the opportunity to be part of a wider cohort of like-minded researchers across a number of institutions, as well as a delivering a dedicated training programme.
 Eligibility criteria and application process vary between the different schemes.
 Please check the website of the scheme (given below) for details.
 For further details on specific projects, please contact the lead supervisor directly.

 Available PhD projects: